AhmedYasser-gu/Data-Engineering-Project/README.md

     sudo apt-get install build-essential cmake git

 ---
-First you must clone this repository into a folder on your computer.
-Navigate to the folder you want to clone the repo to in your terminal then run the following command:
+- First you must clone this repository into a folder on your computer.
+Navigate to the folder you want to clone the repo to in your terminal then run the following command.

-Inside the folder you cloned the repo into there will now be a folder called **2022-group-11**.
-Move into this folder:
+- Inside the folder you cloned the repo into there will now be a folder called **2022-group-11**.
+Move into this folder.

-    cd 2022-group-11

 Move into the **src** folder